omgwenxx/microbiome/README.md

 ### Linux
 You need to change parameters in the `src/mothur_files/mothur_config.json` if you are using Linux.
 Change the `linux_path` value to the path were mothur is installed.
-For example, if you have mothur installed in `/usr/local/bin/mothur-1.46.1`.
+For example, if you have mothur installed in `/usr/local/bin/mothur-1.46.1`, this is the value that you should store.
 This framework only supports mothur version 1.46.1.

 ### Windows
 If you run the application on a Windows machine, the mothur version 1.46.1. is automatically download and extracted.